Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 1 April 2026 05.48.21 UTC
+- WIB: Rabu, 1 April 2026 06.45.51 UTC
-- WITA: Rabu, 1 April 2026 06.48.21 UTC
+- WITA: Rabu, 1 April 2026 07.45.51 UTC
-- WIT: Rabu, 1 April 2026 07.48.21 UTC
+- WIT: Rabu, 1 April 2026 08.45.51 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

-Kategori: success
+Kategori: friendship